ThingsMyMacDoes/Filter-Youtube-Comments/README.md

 Load and Display comments will then do exactly that.
 You will also get a count of found keywords/keyphrases and 2 html files you can download

-The API key will let you fetch about 10k comments and replies on a daily basis for free.